Ethics & Spirit

-4. As usual there will be two judging stages – a written paper and a face-to-face stage.
+4. As usual there will be two judging stages – a written paper and a presentation (face-to-face if possible, with the option of video call).
 The written stage will count for half the total marks.
 The second and final judging stage will consist of a 5 minute recap of the salient points of the paper by the author(s) followed by up to 15 minutes of questions and discussion with the judges.
 This second stage represents the other half of the total marks.

 6. The chair of final judges and chair of shortlisters will work closely together to make sure that there is cohesion between the two stages.
 The chair of shortlisters will be on the final judging panel.

 7. Although they may write or co-author a paper, no juror on the final judging panel may present a paper or be in the room when it is being discussed.

 8. There is a maximum of 50 marks available at each stage.
 Allocation of marks at each stage will be made according to the following four judging criteria:

 How compelling is the story i.e. how effectively have you expressed the overall thinking and idea (written case)?
 20 marks

 How powerful is the strategic idea at the heart of the paper?
 And how well is it linked to the work?
 20 marks

 How much do I wish I’d done it?
 (The jealousy factor) 5 marks

 How ‘useful’ is the case/the learning, and/or could it be reapplied?
 5 marks